 How to wash your face properly to get rid of acne

 First things first, make sure your hands are clean.
-“But my hands are going to get washed anyways, why should I wash them before?”
-Well, even if your hands don’t look dirty, they probably are so it’s a good idea to wash them before touching your face.
+Even if your hands don’t look dirty, they probably are so it’s a good idea to wash them before touching your face.

 So use lukewarm water instead.
 Which will loosen up anything in your pores without stripping away your natural oils.